-Description for smell and taste of a wine in the context of a wine address.
-It describes the richness of the aroma of a wine made from healthy, ripe grapes or correspondingly matured grapes.
-These wines are usually produced with reductive ageing (little to no contact with oxygen) in a steel tank and bottled young.
-With a fruity wine, the primary aromas overlay those resulting from fermentation or barrel ageing.
-Compared to maturing in wooden barrels, fermentation and ageing in steel tanks results in a much stronger expression of the fruit.
-The fruit is particularly masked during barrique ageing.
-Likewise, the malolactic fermentation, which is mainly practised with red wines, also affects the fruitiness.
+Description for the smell and taste of a wine in the context of a wine address.
+It describes the richness of the aroma of a wine made from healthy, ripe grapes or matured accordingly.
+These wines are usually made with reductive age ing (little to no oxygen contact) in a steel tank and bottled young.
+In a fruity wine, the primary aromas override those resulting from fermentation or barrel ageing.
+Compared to maturation in wooden barrels, fermentation and maturation in steel tanks result in a much stronger expression of fruit.
+Particularly with barrique ageing, the fruit is masked.
+Similarly, malolactic fermentation, which is practised especially with red wines, impairs the fruitiness.
 Primarily, white wines to be drunk young are vinified with a fruity aroma.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW

 Domäne Wachau (Wachau)